 To Make Patties

 1 - This was very good.
-It took me a couple of goes, since I started just with the risotto which easily crumble when I tried flipping, then just with egg, same problem, until I added a bit of flour.
+It took me a couple of goes, since I started just with the risotto which easily crumbled when I tried flipping, then just with egg, same problem, until I added a bit of flour.
 I did it all pretty much on the fly, so I'm not sure what the ratios are at this point.
 But it worked well.

 Can easily be made into patties.
 Add 1 or 2 eggs (probably just 1) and a bit of flour (of course I'll want to standardize this).
 Heat some oil in a pan for about 3-5 minutes before starting.
 Make 75gr patties and fry in the oil until browned on both sides.